Anthony Levandowski

 Anthony Levandowski (born March 15, 1980) is a French-American self-driving car engineer.
-In 2009, Levandowski co-founded Google's self-driving car program, now known as Waymo, and was a technical lead until 2016.
+In 2009, Levandowski co-founded Google's self-driving car program, known as Waymo, and was a technical lead until 2016.
+In 2010, he co-founded Google X along with Yoky Matsuoka and Sebastian Thrun.
 In 2016, he co-founded and sold Otto, an autonomous trucking company, to Uber Technologies.
 In 2018, he co-founded the autonomous trucking company Pronto; the first self-driving technology company to complete a cross-country drive in an autonomous vehicle in October 2018.
 At the 2019 AV Summit hosted by The Information, Levandowski remarked that a fundamental breakthrough in artificial intelligence is needed to move autonomous vehicle technology forward.

-In 2019, Levandowski was indicted on 33 federal charges of alleged theft of self-driving car trade secrets.
+In 2019, Levandowski was indicted on 33 federal charges of theft of self-driving car trade secrets.
 In August 2020, Levandowski pled guilty to one of the 33 charges, and was sentenced to 18 months in prison.
 He was pardoned less than six months later on January 20, 2021, the last day of Donald Trump's presidency.
 In September, 2021 Levandowski rejoined Pronto as CEO; subsequently announcing the company's new offroad autonomous division.

 Early life and education

 Levandowski was born on March 15, 1980, in Brussels, Belgium to a French diplomat mother and an American businessman.
 He moved to California in the mid-1990s.
 During his teenage years, he developed websites for local businesses.

-In 1998, Levandowski entered the University of California, Berkeley, where he earned bachelor's and master's degrees in Industrial Engineering and Operations Research.
+In 1998, Levandowski entered the University of California, Berkeley, where he earned bachelor's and master's degrees in industrial engineering and operations research.
 As a freshman, he founded La Raison, an intranet and IT services company that made fifty thousand dollars in its first year.
 His sophomore year, Levandowski built the BillSortBot, a robot made from 300 Lego pieces that sorted Monopoly money for the Sun Microsoft robotics competition.
 He won first place.
 In 2003, Levandowski launched Construction Control Systems with Randy Miller to build WorkTop, a portable blueprint reader and updater for construction sites.

-In 2003, Levandowski and fellow Berkeley engineers, aka the "Blue Team", started building an autonomous motorcycle, nicknamed Ghost Rider, for the 2004 DARPA Grand Challenge.
-The Ghost Rider motorcycle was originally a Honda RX.
+In 2003, Levandowski and fellow Berkeley engineers, as the "Blue Team", started building an autonomous motorcycle, nicknamed Ghostrider, for the 2004 DARPA Grand Challenge.
 It was built over several years for an estimated $100,000 and competed in the DARPA Grand Challenge in 2004 and 2005.
 It was the only autonomous two-wheeled vehicle in the competitions.
 The motorcycle was retrofitted with video cameras, computers, a GPS receiver, an IMU, and motors to power the clutch and steering.
-As the team lead, participation in the DARPA Grand Challenge paved the way for Levandowski to build PriBot, the first self-driving car to drive on public roads.
-In 2007, Levandowski donated the Ghost Rider to the Smithsonian National Museum of American History, where it now resides.
+At the DARPA Grand Challenge, the motorcycle collapsed at the starting line due to a forgotten switch preventing it from stabilizing.
+Despite this, as the team lead, participation in the DARPA Grand Challenge paved the way for Levandowski to build PriBot, the first self-driving car to drive on public roads.
+In 2007, Levandowski donated Ghostrider to the Smithsonian National Museum of American History, where it resides.